- I think life is boring without a problem or task that is a Challenge. Challenges are rewarding to tackle and solve.

 - Challenges yield Learning experiences which help me Grow.

 - With that said, I do need time and space for a work-life Balance.
-I take time for myself daily to unwind and prepare myself for the next challenge to come.
+I take time for myself in the mornings to prepare myself for the day.

-- Reflecting: I often times think about one topic for extensive periods of time.
+- Reflecting: I tend to think about one topic for extensive periods of time.
 An easy way to spot if I’m reflecting is when I mention a conversation topic from 5 minutes ago (or 5 days ago) when the conversation has progressed elsewhere.
-Here are some things I might reflect upon:
+Here are some types of things I might reflect on with fun examples:

-- A problem, challenge, or conjecture, e.g. “The Clinton Conjecture: Robert Delaunay and Boris Delaunay are related.”
+- A problem, challenge, or conjecture, e.g. “Clinton’s Delaunay Conjecture: Robert Delaunay and Boris Delaunay are related.”

 - Reflect on a conversation topic, e.g. “Roman columns or Greek pillars?
 Discuss.”